Type: Convertible seat.

 IIHS rating for booster mode: Check fit.
 For details, click here.

 Pros: First seat with stay in car base, side impact protection, no rethread harness.
 Converts to booster.

-Cons: $260 for a Graco car seat?
+Cons: $300?
 Big, hefty seat may not fit in smaller vehicles.

-Comments: And now for something totally different: Graco’s Smart Seat aims to be one of the first convertible seat with a stay in the car base (like infant car seats).
+Comments: And now for something totally different: Graco’s Smart Seat is one of the first convertible seats with a stay in the car base (like infant car seats).
 Yes, you install this base once and then snap in the seat, either front or rear facing.
 Add in a no rethread harness, six position headrest, seat recline, integrated cup holder and the ability to work as a booster (the base and five-point harness are removed) to 100 lbs. and you have one impressive seat.
 We also liked how the Smart Seat features side impact protection.